Customer Engineering: Working with Customers

 Discovery and Demo

-The initial conversation(s) with a customer can vary in length and scope, but always involve discovery, that is uncovering their needs and motivations, and demonstrating product capabilities.
+The initial conversation(s) with a prospective customer can vary in length and scope, but always involves discovery.
+That is, uncovering their needs and motivations, and demonstrating product capabilities.
 This could range from an abbreviated 30-minute intro call with a smaller prospect, or multiple hour-long calls across various stakeholders and teams at an enterprise organization.

 Resources